euyixiyue/scam/README.md

-You will reach the highest possible point in your business or profession.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.